jakka351/FG-Falcon/README.md

 [Generic China MCP2515 board](https://www.ebay.com.au/i/383796813415?chn=ps&norover=1&mkevt=1&mkrid=705-139619-5960-0&mkcid=2&itemid=383796813415&targetid=921460872233&device=c&mktype=pla&googleloc=1000567&poi=&campaignid=10101784961&mkgroupid=102311923620&rlsatarget=pla-921460872233&abcId=9300367&merchantid=7364522&gclid=Cj0KCQiAoab_BRCxARIsANMx4S6cKtaHwxGH_U9m058T7V4VBV7SBE-QISec-tuDyB5hDgv58CXihvkaAlnnEALw_wcB)

 # Disclaimer
 Modifying any system on a vehicle may have unforseen consequences.
+All of the information contained here has been collated from various sources and may not be 100% accurate, this is a permanent work in progress and common sense should be used.
+This github is not affiliated with Ford Australia in anyway.
 ![image](https://github.com/jakka351/FG-Falcon/blob/master/resources/images/fgcartoon.png)
 # Credit & License
 [Kyle May](https://www.kylemay.net.au/)